What is AWS IoT Greengrass?

-You can use AWS IoT Greengrass ML Inference regardless of your geographic location, as long as you have access to one of the above AWS regions.
+You can use AWS IoT Greengrass ML Inference regardless of your geographic location, as long as you have access to one of the these AWS regions.

 AWS IoT Greengrass Connectors

 What are AWS IoT Greengrass Connectors?

 AWS IoT Greengrass Connectors allow you to easily build complex workflows on AWS IoT Greengrass without having to worry about understanding device protocols, managing credentials, or interacting with external APIs.
 AWS IoT Greengrass Connectors allow you to interact with third-party applications, on-premises software, and AWS services without writing code.
 You can re-use common business logic from one AWS IoT Greengrass device to another through the ability to discover, import, configure, and deploy applications and services at the edge.
 You can also use AWS IoT Greengrass Secrets Manager to protect your keys and credentials in the cloud and at the edge.
 If an AWS IoT Greengrass Connector needs a secret to authenticate with an application or service, you can select and deploy a secret to the AWS IoT Greengrass Core as part of the AWS IoT Greengrass Connector configuration.

 How can I add an AWS IoT Greengrass Connector to an AWS IoT Greengrass group?